 The Hilltop utilizes SchoolMessenger, a multi-modal system (text, telephone, and email alerts), for issuing both timely warnings and emergency notification when warranted.
-Tests of the emergency notification system are conducted on a regular basis.
+Tests of the emergency notification system, in all three modes, are conducted on a regular basis.
+Information required by the Federal Government regarding timely warnings of COVID-19 have been posted on the website.